minid33/docker-sonar-objc/README.md

 	* Database (sonar-mysql)
 	* WebServer (sonar-server).

-This fork contains a docker file which will install the objective C plugin from octo into the sonar instance.
+This fork contains a docker file which will install the objective C plugin from @drewcrawford into the sonar instance.

+You should be careful to keep SonarQube server at 0.4.1 and the plugin at dca 0.4

 ### Setup